asppj/goconfig/README.md

 //     - hidden: Hides the option from help outputs. func Load(c interface{}, conf Conf) error

-// Conf is used to specify the intended behavior of gonfig. type Conf struct {
+// Conf is used to specify the intended behavior of goconfig. type Conf struct {
 	// ConfigFileVariable is the config variable that will be read before looking
 	// for a config file.
 If no value is specified in the environment variables